Lindt8/ng-imager/docs/dev/architecture.md

     - `io.*`: adapters, HDF5 I/O, LUT loading.
     - `filters.*`: hit/event/cone shaping and selection.
     - `pipelines.*`: orchestration and CLIs.
-    - `sim.*`: **deprecated for active pipelines**; if synthetic data is kept at all, it should live primarily in examples/tests rather than the core package.
+    - `sim.*`: not used in the production pipeline; synthetic data belongs in examples/tests.
 - NOVO-specific quirks live in:
     - `io.adapters`, `tools/*`, and configuration.
-    - Not in the physics/imaging core.
+    - not in the physics/imaging core.

-The aim is for someone familiar with the legacy script to be able to read this code and see where each piece migrated, and for new contributors to navigate the code via module names + this document.
+The aim is for someone familiar with the legacy script to be able to read this code and see where each piece migrated, and for new contributors to navigate via module names + this document.

----

-## 15.5 Current Implementation Status (for developers)
+### 15.5 Current Implementation Status (for developers)

-As of the current ngimager snapshot:
+As of the current `ngimager` snapshot:

-- The unified pipeline (`pipelines.core.run_pipeline`) is active and is the only supported end-to-end entry point.
+- The unified pipeline (`pipelines.core.run_pipeline`) is the only supported end-to-end entry point.

-- The PHITS path follows the intended staged flow:
+- The PHITS path follows the staged flow:

-  - `PHITSAdapter.iter_raw_events(...)` emits canonical `Hit` objects grouped into raw coincidence windows.
+  - `PHITSAdapter.iter_raw_events(...)` emits event dictionaries, each with a `hits` list of canonical `Hit` objects grouped into raw coincidence windows.
-  - Hit-level cuts are applied via `apply_hit_filters`, followed by an `is_reconstructable` check that can discard raw events early after hit filtering.
+  - Hit-level cuts are applied via `apply_hit_filters`, followed by an `is_reconstructable` check that can discard raw events early.
   - Surviving hits are passed through `shape_events_for_cones` (shaper) and then `shaped_to_typed_events` to yield `NeutronEvent` and `GammaEvent` instances.
   - Typed events always carry their constituent `Hit` objects.

 - Shaping and typed-event conversion are implemented for both neutrons and gammas:
   - Neutron events are currently restricted to simple 2-hit topologies.
-  - Gamma events are currently restricted to 3-hit events; the default sequencing policy for PHITS data is time-ordered (`gamma_policy = "time_asc"`).
+  - Gamma events are currently restricted to 3-hit events; for PHITS, the default policy is time-ordered (`gamma_policy = "time_asc"`).

-- Hit-level filters and basic event-level filters are in place and plumbed through the PHITS path, with counters that distinguish neutrons vs gammas where meaningful.
-A full audit of counters against the `_total` / `_n` / `_g` naming convention is still pending.
+- Hit-level filters and event-level filters are in place and plumbed through the PHITS path, with counters that distinguish neutrons vs gammas where meaningful.
+A full audit of all counter names is still on the roadmap, but the major ones are consistent.

-- Energy strategies are implemented in `physics.energy_strategies` and are used in the pipeline:
+- Energy strategies are implemented in `physics.energy_strategies` and used in the cones stage:
-  - `make_energy_strategy(cfg.energy, cfg.materials)` is called from the cones stage.
+  - `make_energy_strategy(cfg.energy, lut_registry)` is called from Stage 3.
-  - The **Edep** strategy is used for PHITS workflows where `Hit.L` represents deposited energy (e.g. `Edep_MeV`), matching the current PHITS toy examples.
+  - The **Edep** strategy is used in PHITS workflows (where `Hit.L` is `Edep_MeV`).
-  - LUT-based and ToF-based neutron strategies exist and are wired, but still need dedicated validation on real or legacy datasets.
+  - LUT-based and ToF-based neutron strategies exist and are wired but still need dedicated validation.

 - Cone construction is handled in `physics.cones`:

-  - Neutron cones:
+  - **Neutrons**:
-    - Built from `NeutronEvent` plus the energy strategy, using the standard kinematics.
-    - Directionality tests based on cone–plane intersection (`t_int > 0`) are implemented for gamma cones and are planned for neutrons to ensure cones point toward the imaging plane.
+    - Build cones using primer-consistent geometry (apex at h1, axis along the scattered neutron direction).
+    - For `force_proton_recoils = false` and when a plane/prior is available, both proton and carbon recoil hypotheses are evaluated.
+    - A prior-based Δ = |φ − θ| metric is used to select the more plausible branch.
+    - Cones that do not point toward the plane are rejected.

-  - Gamma cones:
+  - **Gammas**:
-    - Implemented for 3-hit Compton events following the NOVO primer:
+    - Implemented for 3-hit Compton events:
       - All 6 permutations of the 3 hits are tested.
-      - Kinematically impossible permutations are rejected (invalid Compton angle, etc.).
+      - Kinematically impossible permutations are rejected.
-      - For each viable permutation, a candidate cone is built.
+      - Each viable permutation yields a candidate cone that must point toward the plane (`t_int > 0`).
-    - Candidate cones are scored using a prior-aware angle metric:
-      - Compute the estimated scatter angle θ_est from the prior (vector from apex to prior point).
-      - Compute the angle between the cone axis and the vector from apex to prior point.
-      - Use Δ = |θ_calc − θ_est| as the quality metric; the permutation with the smallest Δ is selected.
-      - When no explicit prior is configured, the imaging plane center is used as a reasonable default prior point.
+      - A prior-based Δ = |φ − θ| metric is used to select the best permutation.
-    - This gamma cone path is implemented and produces images.
+    - This path is fully wired and reproduces legacy behavior on available PHITS-derived model datasets.

-- Priors (`physics.priors`) support both point and line priors and are constructed via `make_prior(cfg.prior)`.
-The same prior object is used for neutron and gamma cone selection, with a fallback to the imaging plane center when no prior is provided.
+- Priors (`physics.priors`) support both point and line priors and are constructed via `make_prior(cfg.prior, plane)`.
+The same prior object is used for neutron and gamma cone selection, with a fallback to the imaging plane center.

-- HDF5 output follows the unified layout described in §12:
+- HDF5 output follows the layout described in §12:

-  - `/lm` stores event-level information, including `event_type` (0 = neutron, 1 = gamma).
+  - `/lm` stores event-level information, including `event_type` (0 = neutron, 1 = gamma), hit positions/times/light, and material IDs.
-  - `/cones` stores cone parameters plus a `species` field (0 = neutron, 1 = gamma).
+  - `/cones` stores cone parameters plus:
+    - `species` (0 = neutron, 1 = gamma),
-  - Indices allow tracing cones back to events and hits.
-  - At present, summed images are written to `/images/summed/n`.
-Species-split gamma images and combined `/images/summed/g` and `/images/summed/all` are planned but not yet implemented.
+    - `recoil_code` (0/1/2),
+    - `incident_energy_MeV`,
+    - `event_index`.
+  - `/lm/material_id_labels`, `/cones/species_labels`, and `/cones/recoil_code_labels` provide human-readable legends.
+  - `/images/summed/n` and `/images/summed/g` are written when the corresponding species are enabled, and `/images/summed/all` is written when both are non-empty.
+  - When `run.list = true`, `/lm/cone_pixel_indices` and `/lm/event_survival` are populated to allow full back-tracing from pixels to events.

-- SBP imaging (`imaging.sbp.reconstruct_sbp`) is functional and operates directly on the `Cone` dataclass and `Plane`.
-List-mode (per-cone sparse footprints) infrastructure exists but still needs a full pass of testing and documentation.
+- SBP imaging (`imaging.sbp.reconstruct_sbp`) is functional and operates on the minimal `Cone` dataclass and `Plane`.
+List-mode (per-cone sparse footprints) is implemented and wired into the pipeline, though further automated tests and visualization tools are still planned.

-Overall, the PHITS→hits→events→cones→SBP path is operational for both neutrons and gammas, with gamma imaging conceptually implemented but awaiting robust validation and improved diagnostics.
+Overall, the PHITS → hits → events → cones → SBP path is **operational for both neutrons and gammas**, and gamma imaging has been validated against the legacy code on available model datasets.
+Remaining work focuses on:

+- ROOT adapter parity,
+- HDF5 restart modes,
+- ToF and FixedEn strategy validation,
+- and cleaning up / extending the candidate-cone selection abstractions.

 ---